 The optimum way for the body to absorb the therapeutic qualities of essential oils is through a combination of inhalation and dermal absorption which can be achieved through massage and bathing.

 The other factor to consider when applying essential oils to the skin is the viscosity of the carrier oil in which the oil is diluted.
-Sweet Almond and Grapeseed Oil are less viscous and will penetrate the skin more easily than Olive or Avocado oils, which are thicker.
+Sweet Almond and Grapeseed Oil are less viscous and will penetrate the skin more easily than thicker Olive or Avocado oils.

 Studies show that taking essential oils internally is the least effective way to absorb their therapeutic properties.
 The oil ends up in the digestive tract where it has to pass through the stomach and small intestine before it reaches the bloodstream.

 From there the oil molecules which, by now have been chemically altered by the materials they have come into contact with in the stomach and intestine; will reach the liver, pancreas, reproductive organs and eventually be excreted via the kidneys, bladder and large intestine.